arthurgaudron/arthurgaudron.github.io/simple_distribution_problem_tuple.md

----
-layout: post
-title: Simple Distribution Problem - Tuple as a key
+# Simple Distribution Problem - Tuple as a key
-tags:
-- Optimisation
-- Network flow
-- Gurobi
-excerpt_separator: <!--more-->

----

 Another data structure can be used for the cost in the Simple Distribution Problem.